wtlin1228/hack-wordle/README.md

 </script>
 ```

-3. send it to your children and enjoy your vocation
+3. Serve it on GitHub page.
+Send it to your children.
+And enjoy your vocation 🍺